emersonmde/nenya/README.md

 In technical documentation, the idiomatic way to present this PID controller would involve a combination of mathematical notation and clear, structured descriptions of each step.
 Here’s how you can structure the documentation:

----

 ## PID Controller

-The rate limiter achieves an adapative rate limit using a Proportional–integral–derivative controller which determines the target rate limit based on the request rate.
+The rate limiter achieves an adapative rate limit using a proportional–integral–derivative controller which determines the target rate limit based on the request rate.
 This implementation includes with error bias, accumulated error clamping, anti-windup feedback, and output clamping.